-While we are very occasionally able to source conflict-free raw or salt & pepper diamonds, almost all black diamonds are not conflict-free – so what’s a person to do?
-Well, we’ve tracked down a few great ethical, eco-friendly and conflict-free alternatives to black diamonds.
+While we are very occasionally able to source fair trade or recycled raw or salt & pepper diamonds, almost all black diamonds are not conflict-free – so what’s a person to do?
+Well, we’ve tracked down a few great ethical, eco-friendly alternatives to black diamonds.

 Our 5mm Octagon Engagement Ring in matte 14k yellow gold, with a fair trade black spinel center stone.

 We're excited to be able to offer black spinel as an ethical gemstone alternative to black diamonds!
 Black spinels look similar to a black diamonds, but are much less expensive.
 They are a deep, opaque black color, and are an 8 on the Mohs Hardness Scale.
 These black spinel are a fair trade level one, meaning that they can be traced back to the mine in Tasmania Australia, where our fair trade stone supplier have a significant impact on the mining itself.
 Black spinel is softer than a sapphire, but generally wears well and is more durable than topaz.

 Our 5mm Rustic Solitaire Engagement Ring, pictured in matte 14k rose gold with a grey moissanite.